Hackplayers/evil-winrm/README.md

  - Load in memory C# (C Sharp) compiled exe files bypassing some AVs
  - Colorization on output messages (can be disabled optionally)

-## Requirements & Installation
+## Requirements
 Ruby 2.3 or higher is needed.
-Some ruby gems are needed as well: `winrm`, `winrm-fs`, `colorize` and `stringio`.
+Some ruby gems are needed as well: `winrm >=2.3.2`, `winrm-fs >=1.3.2`, `stringio >=0.0.2` and `colorize >=0.8.1`.

 `~$ sudo gem install winrm winrm-fs colorize stringio`

-## Quick Start
+## Installation & Quick Start
  - Step 1.
-Edit the connection parameters to point correctly to your endpoint and set the right paths to your script and executable files.
+Clone the repo: `git clone https://github.com/Hackplayers/evil-winrm.git`
  - Step 2.
+Edit the connection parameters (in evil-winrm.rb file) to point correctly to your endpoint and set the right paths to your script and executable files.
+ - Step 3.
 Ready.
 Just launch it! `~$ ruby evil-winrm.rb`

-Example:
+Configuration example:
 ```
 # Set the path for your scripts (ps1 files) and your executables (exe files)
 $scripts_path = "/home/foo/ps1_scripts/"